The Victorian Football Miscellany

 Other entries cover the foundation of the Football Association, the development of the Laws of the Game and the origins of football’s most popular clubs.
 Packed with biographies, profiles and lists, this is an indispensable guide to the colourful and unusual world of 19th century football.”

 “One of the greatest books ever written about football since Charlie Buchan put down his pen!
-Absolutely spectacular, mesmerising.” – Danny Baker, BT Sport
+Absolutely spectacular, mesmerising.” – Danny Baker, BBC Radio 5

 “Compiling hundreds of histories, oddities and match reports – bizarre rule changes, 19th century floodlight failures – it’s all here.
 Four stars.” – FourFourTwo, July 2013